Adolph Green: Personal life

 Green was married to actress Allyn Ann McLerie from 1945 to 1953.

 Green's third wife was actress Phyllis Newman, who had understudied Holliday in Bells Are Ringing.
 They married in 1960, and remained so until Green's death in 2002.
 The couple had two children, Adam and Amanda, both of whom are songwriters.

+His Broadway memorial, with Lauren Bacall, Kevin Kline, Joel Grey, Kristin Chenoweth, Arthur Laurents, Peter Stone, and Betty Comden in attendance was held at the Shubert Theater on December 4, 2002.